 Donald Trump had visited Russia a number of times and had established himself as a person of interest decades ago.
 Although there is only circumstantial evidence that the Russians had a hold on Trump, but the Russians had a long history of developing compromising material on people they thought might be useful.
 After a 1987 visit to Moscow Trump took out full page ads in Boston, Washington and New York to criticize the American support for Japan.
 A strange topic for a real estate developer to be concerned with, but in line with Russian policy.

 Donald Trump had had presidential ambitions for decades, but as 2016 approached his confidence rose.
 He had been instrumental in widening the birther claim.
 The Republicans had targeted Hillary Clinton as the likely Democrat nominee.
 The Benghazi campaign must have seemed unnecessarily vindictive and pointless, but Kevin McCarthy admitted that its purpose was to drive down the poll numbers for Hillary Clinton.

 From my reading of the given narrative it was the Russians who sought Donald Trump.
 First Putin disliked Hilary Clinton for her remarks on his integrity.
 As part of his plan to regenerate Russia's glory Putin needed and sought American agents.
 One suggestion the author makes is that the Trump Tower meeting considered a dud by Donald Jr., was really a pretext to see how much co-operation the Russians could expect.
 Still it seemed Donald Trump was aware of the Russian efforts and encouraged them.

-The reason he had years of problems trying to build a Moscow Trump Tower was that all his most of his other ventures were financed by laundered money from Russia which of course was not available for inside Russia.
+The reason he had years of problems trying to build a Moscow Trump Tower was that most of his other ventures were financed by laundered money from Russia which of course was not available for inside Russia.

 The author suggests the Russians interfered with a number of European elections and had an impact on the Brexit vote.
 One motive for their involvement in Syria was that it created a refugee crisis which the Russians felt weakened Europe.
 Putin wanted to break up both the EU and NATO and drew a line at Ukraine which he considered in the Russian sphere.